-If QA results do not meet the precision limits listed in Table 3, the Department will verify the results by retesting the retained split sample.
-The retest will replace the original results.
+If the QA results for a sublot meet the precision limits listed in Table 3, the QA results will be defined as the final mixture QA results for that sublot.
+If QA results for a sublot do not meet the precision limits listed in Table 3, the Department will verify the results by retesting the retained split sample.
+The retest will replace the original results and will be defined as the final mixture QA results for that sublot.

-If the QA results do not meet the 100 percent sublot pay factor limits or still do not compare to QC results within the precision limits in Table 3, after retesting the Engineer will test all split mix samples for the lot.
+If the final mixture QA results for the random sublot do not meet the 100 percent sublot pay factor limits or do not compare to QC results within the precision limits in Table 3, the Engineer will test all split sublot mix samples for the lot.

+Table 3

-Test Parameter Limits of Precision
+Test Parameter Limits of Precis

-G {mb} 0.030
+G mb 0.030

-G{mm} 0.026
+G mm 0.026

 Field VMA 1.0 %